By Michael P. Sampson (part 4 of 8)

 - whether the claims arise out of those activities directed at Florida; and

-- whether the defendant’s contacts with Florida are so the defendant should reasonably anticipate being brought into court in Florida.
+- whether the defendant’s contacts with Florida are so extensive the defendant should reasonably anticipate being brought into court in Florida.

-Alternatively, if an entity’s contacts with Florida are not also the basis for the claims, jurisdiction must arise from the entity’s general, more persistent, but unrelated contacts with Florida.
+Alternatively, if an entity’s contacts with Florida are not also the basis for the claims, jurisdiction must arise from the entity’s general, more persistent, but unrelated present contacts with Florida.
 Fla.
 Stat. §48.193(2).